PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/c/multithreaded/README.md

 The output of the code should resemble the following:

 ```
-Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread 3 of 826 of 0584 of 8
+Hello from thread 0 of 8
-Hello from thread
+Hello from thread 4 of 8

- of  of 8
+Hello from thread 6 of 8
-7 of 8
+Hello from thread 7 of 8
+Hello from thread 5 of 8
- of 8
+Hello from thread 2 of 8
 Hello from thread 1 of 8
-8
+Hello from thread 3 of 8
 ```

 ## Intel Compiler